userdoubleblind/Locality-aware-batch-scheduling/README.md

 The generated Figures will be in plot/

+The generated data to plot the Figures will be in data/

 You can also find the methodology we followed to randomly select 12 weeks to evaluate our scheduler in the file random_week_selection.py.
 Using python3.6.9 you can re-create the random generation by doing python3 random_week_selection.py

 ## Source code